interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 ### Starter code

 We have provided [starter code for a basic text adventure game](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/text-adventure-game/Text_Adventure_Game.ipynb).
-You should save a copy this Python Notebook to your own Google drive, and modify it however you want.
-Since this is a graduate-level class, we leave the implementation details open-ended.
+You are free modify it however you want, and bring in any dependencies you feel will be useful.

-### Game 1: Action Castle
+### Task 1: Implement Action Castle

 Action Castle is a game by Jared A. Sorensen.
 It is included in his book [Parsley](http://www.memento-mori.com/parsely-products/parsely-pdf), which is a collection of games inspired by the text-adventures of the 1980s.
 Parsley is a party game where you take on the role of the parser, and the players shout out commands like GO NORTH, LIGHT LAMP or GET SWORD.
 You obtusely follow player's commands, simulating a computer's limited vocabulary.
 The effect is suprisingly hilarious and fun.

 We got Jared's permission to distribute the Action Castle module in class, and you can also [buy the Parsley book for $20](http://www.memento-mori.com/parsely-products/parsely-pdf) if you'd like to support an awesome indy game developer.

 You should modify the provided code to:
-1. Create 13 locations for Action Castle (Cottage, Garden Path, Fishing Pond, Winding Path, Top of the Tall Tree, Drawbridge, Courtyard, Tower Stairs, Tower, Dungeon Stairs, Dungeon, Great Feasting Hall, Throne Room).
+1. Create the 13 locations from Action Castle (Cottage, Garden Path, Fishing Pond, Winding Path, Top of the Tall Tree, Drawbridge, Courtyard, Tower Stairs, Tower, Dungeon Stairs, Dungeon, Great Feasting Hall, Throne Room).
-2. Create items for the game (fishing poll, rosebush, club, fish, the troll etc.).
+2. Create the items for the game (fishing poll, rosebush, club, fish, the troll etc.).
 3. Update the code so that it can handle the actions/commands/preconditions that are described by the Action Castle module.

-### Game 2: Your Own Creation
+### Task 2: Implement Your Own Creation

 Your game should include all of the following:

 * At least 3 "rooms"
 * At least 3 objects that can be interacted with.
-These can be doors, keys, tools, octupi, etc.
+These can be doors, keys, tools, ogres, etc.
 * At least one "win" state and at least one "lose" state.

-### NLP Requirements
+### Task 3: Improve Your Game with NLP
 In the earliest text adventure games, parsers used exact string matching.
 If a command wasn't in either the form `verb` or `verb object`, the parser would not recognize it.
 However, parsers and naural language processing (NL) in general have evolved tremendously from the 1970s.

 We would like you to use NLP and machine learning to update the keyword-based parser in our sample code to be able to more robustly handle any input from the user.
 In other words, the user should be able to type commands like _"pluck the rose"_ or _"pick a flower from the rosebush"_ instead of the single one command that it currently recognizes _"pick rose"_.
 Similarly, the player should be able to say _"leave the cottage"_ intead of _"out"_.
 To do so, we recommend that you start by updating the ```get_player_intent``` function in the ```Parser```, to be a multi-class text classifier.